longy2k/obsidian-bmo-chatbot/README.md

 Any ideas or support is highly appreciated :)

-If you have any bugs, improvements, or questions please create an issue or discussion!
+If you have any bugs, improvements, or suggestions, please create an issue.

+If you like to share your ideas, profiles, or anything else, please join or create a discussion.

 <a href='https://ko-fi.com/K3K8PNYT8' target='_blank'><img height='36' style='border:0px;height:36px;' src='https://storage.ko-fi.com/cdn/kofi1.png?v=3' border='0' alt='Buy Me a Coffee at ko-fi.com' /></a>